dreamfactorysoftware/.net-sdk/README.md

 ### HTTP API overview

 Regular SDK' users will not be dealing with this API unless they have outstanding needs to perform advanced requests.
-However, it is very likely that these users will step down this API while debugging, therefore knowing the basics would help developers.
+However, it is very likely that these users will step down this API while debugging, therefore it's recommended to know the basics.

 HTTP layer is defined with the following interfaces:

 - `IHttpFacade` with the single method SendAsync(),
-- `IHttpRequest` that represents an arbitrary HTTP request,
+- `IHttpRequest` representing HTTP request,
-- `IHttpResponse` that represents an HTTP response,
+- `IHttpResponse` representing HTTP response,

 The SDK comes with unirest implementation of `IHttpFacade` - the `UnirestHttpFacade` class.
 Users can define their own implementations to use them in model-driven APIs.